History of Stacey Abrams in Timeline

 In 1991, Stacey Abrams graduated as valedictorian from Avondale High School.

-1992: Georgia Capitol Protest
+June 1992: Protest at the Georgia Capitol

-1994: Harry S. Truman Scholar
+1994: Named Harry S. Truman Scholar

 In 1994, Abrams was a Harry S. Truman Scholar.

-1995: Graduated from Spelman College
+1995: Earned Bachelor of Arts from Spelman

-1998: Masters of Public Affairs
+1998: Obtained Master's of Public Affairs

 In 2001, Ebony magazine named Abrams one of "30 Leaders of the Future".

-2002: Deputy City Attorney
+2002: Appointed Deputy City Attorney

 In 2002, at age 29, Stacey Abrams was appointed a deputy city attorney for the City of Atlanta.

-2004: Georgia Trend's "40 Under 40"
+2004: Named to Georgia Trend's "40 Under 40" list

 In 2004, Abrams was named to Georgia Trend's "40 Under 40" list.

-2006: Georgia Rising Star
+2006: Named a Georgia Rising Star

-In 2006, Abrams was named a Georgia Rising Star by Atlanta Magazine and Law & Politics Magazine.
+In 2006, Abrams was named a Georgia Rising Star by Atlanta Magazine and by Law & Politics Magazine.

-2006: Elected to Georgia House
+2006: Ran for Georgia House of Representatives

-In 2006, Stacey Abrams ran for the 84th District for the Georgia House of Representatives and won the Democratic primary election with 51% of the vote.
+In 2006, Stacey Abrams ran for the 84th District for the Georgia House of Representatives and won the Democratic Party primary election with 51% of the vote.

-2007: Representative for House District 84
+2007: Represented House District 84

 In 2007, Stacey Abrams began representing House District 84 in the Georgia House of Representatives.